MasterOfBinary/portfolio/metaltrainer/README.md

 *C++ application for BlackBerry 10*

-A workout app.
-There's a [free version](http://appworld.blackberry.com/webstore/content/33294890/) and a [paid version](http://appworld.blackberry.com/webstore/content/32950887/) available from BlackBerry World.
+A free workout app.
+Available from [BlackBerry World](http://appworld.blackberry.com/webstore/content/32950887/) and source will soon be available on [ePeriod Software's GitHub](https://github.com/eperiod-software/metal-trainer).